baumrock/RockPageBuilder/README.md

 ## Limitations/issues

 - works only with AdminThemeUikit!
-- I dont know which profields are supported, please let me know!
+- The module should work with all common fields out of the box.
+If you find any field that is not fully supported, please let me know and I'll add support for it as it should be quite easy for really any field I can think of.
 - Seems that showIf does not work with RockPageBuilder?
 MPN AnchorHeadline

 ## Roadmap